How to make a complaint

 London EC4Y 9DH

-11. All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
-In all cases, in addition to the person(s) complained about, the Head of Chambers and the Senior Clerk will be aware of the complaint, since they maintain a central written record of all complaint cases.
+- All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary to address the complaint.
+In addition to the person(s) complained about, in most cases such disclosure is likely to extend to the Head of Chambers, the Senior Clerk and the Head of Administration.

-12. As part of our commitment to quality of service and client care, the central written record of complaints is reviewed regularly and any points arising which indicate a need for us to adjust an existing practice or procedure considered.
+- As part of our commitment to quality of service and client care, a central written record of complaints is reviewed regularly and any points arising which indicate a need for us to adjust an existing practice or procedure will be considered.
+Records will be disposed of in accordance with our Chambers’ retention policies which can be found here.

 The Legal Ombudsman